When available, the Online Course format is included with the hard copy, eBook, or audio book formats!

 In addition to the increased risks associated with the elderly population, we are also seeing a significant increase in the incidence of asthma and atopic disease, the prevalence of type 2 diabetes mellitus and the incidence of obesity in children and young adults.

 As a result of these changes in the age and health of the U.S. population, emergent events are likely to increase in the dental office.
 It is essential that dental professionals be prepared to manage medical emergencies effectively and efficiently.

 This basic-level course details the three major components of managing medical emergencies in the dental office: prevention, recognition, and treatment.
 Appropriate for all dental professionals, the course discusses the importance of obtaining a thorough medical history of each patient as well as the need to be able to recognize the signs and symptoms of life-threatening emergencies.
 The symptoms and treatment for patients with inadequate blood flow to the brain, inadequate delivery of oxygen to the brain, hypoglycemia, hyperglycemia, hypothyroidism, hyperthyroidism, and allergic reactions are described.

-Fulfills the medical emergencies requirement in the following states: CT (DDS), FL (DDS with anesthesia permit), MN (DDS, RDH, RDA), OR (DDS & RDH), and VT (DDS, RDH, RDA).
+Fulfills the medical emergencies requirement in the following states: CT (DDS), MN (DDS, RDH, RDA), OR (DDS & RDH), and VT (DDS, RDH, RDA).